israelmarti/BiSpeD/README.md

 ## Installation

-BiSpeD is distributed on PyPI as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+.
+BiSpeD is distributed on PyPI as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.6, 3.8 and 3.10.

 ```bash
 pip install bisped